-ELI Faculty Course Developers will receive a two-year stipend of $10,000 ($5,000 a year) as well as support from ELI and the Faculty Innovation Center to plan, design, and teach an experiential learning component.
-Faculty Course Developers will implement this component in a new or existing undergraduate course and then work with ELI to reflect on the process and assess results.
+ELI Faculty Course Developers receive a two-year stipend of $10,000 ($5,000 a year) as well as support from ELI and the Faculty Innovation Center to plan, design, and teach an experiential learning component.
+Faculty Course Developers then implement this component in a new or existing undergraduate course and work with ELI to reflect on the process and assess results.
 Course Developers also have the mentorship of ELI Ambassadors, who receive a smaller stipend for two years.

-The 2020 cohort will include faculty in the following schools (number of stipends available):
+The 2020 cohort includes faculty in the following schools:

 - College of Natural Sciences (12)